 - Competitors can, but do not have to, track events like First Crack and Color Change with Cropster

 - Where competitors tracked First Crack it will be shown in the graphs below

 - The other "bubbles" on the graph highlight comments like gas changes.
 However, from the Giesen W6As used at the competition Cropster automatically creates a separate gas, drum pressure and drum rotation log

 Intrigued about Cropster?

-If you’re interested in the information you see below and would like to know more about Cropster or just how to get started, we’re here to help.
-Feel free to request a skype demo or send us a mail to firstname.lastname@example.org with your questions and we’ll be in touch.
+If you are interested in the information you see below and would like to know more about Cropster or just how to get started, we are here to help.
+Feel free to request a skype demo or send us a mail to email@example.com with your questions and we will be in touch.
 Thank you!

 WCRC 2018 competition results

 What an amazing competition!
 The World Coffee Roasting Competition 2018 in Rimini, Italy is complete and we are thrilled to share all the details about the finalists roasts below.
 But first of all, CONGRATULATIONS to the winners.
 The new world coffee roasting champions are #1 Vladimir Nenashev of Mosaic Coffee from Russia, #2 Yoshiyuki Nakamura of Mame Pole Pole from Japan and #3 Veda Viraswami of Le Café Alain Ducasse from France.

 We'd also like to extend congratulations to all the participants in this year's competition!
 Based on the graphs we saw during the competition, we can already see how the roasting skill level of the contestants has increased over the past years!
 If you'd like more information about all of this year's finalists, check them out here!